-Demonstrating how resources are better managed using a systems flow diagram, identifying academic advisors for students at risk for academic failure, and initiating a new peer tutoring system for all interested students are examples of how changes will be implanted.
+Demonstrating how resources are better managed using an internally designed "systems flow diagram", identifying academic advisors for students at risk for academic failure, and initiating a new peer tutoring system for all interested students are examples of how changes will be implanted.
 A barrier to student peer teaching may result when the shorten preclinical phase goes into effect.